fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

 The second time the component function is executed it calls the _useState_ function and returns the new value of the state: 1.
 Executing the function body again also makes a new function call to _setTimeout_, which executes the one second timeout and increments the _counter_ state again.
-Because the value of the _counter_ variable is 1, incrementing the value by 1 is essentially the same as a command setting the state _counter_ value to 2.
+Because the value of the _counter_ variable is 1, incrementing the value by 1 is essentially the same as an expression setting the value of _counter_ to 2.

 ```js
 () => setCounter(2)
 ```
-Meanwhile, the old value of _counter_,  "1", is rendered to the screen.
+Meanwhile, the old value of _counter_ - "1" - is rendered to the screen.

 Every time the _setCounter_  modifies the state it causes the component to re-render.
 The value of the state will be incremented again after one second, and this will continue to repeat for as long as the application is running.